MassDeFi/HyVM/README.md

 - `codesize`: returns the calldatasize, not the VM size
 - `callcode` will revert : it is deprecated and generally considered unsafe.
 - `codecopy`: copies from the calldata, not the code

+This fork of HyVM implements other divergences.
+It will revert for the following opcodes:
+- `sstore`
+- `create`
+- `create2`
+- `delegatecall`

+This will prevent state changing operations reducing attack surface and mistake when using this version of the HyVM.

 ## Addresses